 - Cover a minimum 10% of your farm with native vegetation; 15% in case of growing shade tolerant crops - Conserve semi-natural habitats/ecological structures - Manage fallow land in order to enhance biodiversity or the provision of ecosystem services.
-This includes: - Do not use pesticides and fertilisation (on these areas) - Plant or manage native species to create habitats of high biodiversity value (see also 5.3 5.6) - Provide services such as water table management, flood control, nesting and foraging sites for insectivorous birds or plants used by species that predate on pests - Support reversion to natural vegetation - Cooperate with local experts regarding the conservation and restoration of degraded habitats and the quality of priority areas for biodiversity - If areas were recently converted into farmland, compensate for/restore the lost biodiversity
+This includes: - Do not use pesticides, chemicals and fertilisation (on these areas) - Plant or manage native species to create habitats of high biodiversity value (see also 5.3 & 5.6) encourage use of local/traditional varieties that are more climate resilient to the region. - Provide services such as water table management, flood control, nesting and foraging sites for insectivorous birds or plants used by species that predate on pests - Support reversion to natural vegetation - Cooperate with local experts regarding the conservation and restoration of degraded habitats and the quality of priority areas for biodiversity

+If areas were recently converted into farmland, compensate for/restore the lost biodiversity